 If you would like to make a support payment, please visit the Michigan State Disbursement Unit (MiSDU) at www.misdu.com.

 You can access your case information, 24 hours a day, 7 days a week, by signing up with MiCase at www.michigan.gov/micase

 If an emergency arises and one parent needs to directly give the other parent cash for child support, please ask the receiving parent to write a receipt that is both signed and dated.
 Receipts can be forwarded to the FOC so we can process an adjustment to the account balance.

 If you have lost your job or your income has significantly changed and you need your child support reviewed, please call FOC at 989-672-3217 or email us at email@example.com so a child support review can be started.
 Alternatively, if parents have reached an agreement regarding child support, please contact FOC for assistance in modifying your court order.

 Except for emergency hearings, all FOC hearings scheduled through May 2020, are in the process of being adjourned to a later date.
 Look for a notice of adjournment in the mail that will provide information about your new hearing date.
 For access to a virtual hearing, please contact the court administrator at 989-672-3807.

-Until the court resumes normal operations, the FOC is waiving the requirement that court orders are “approved as to form” prior to filing.
+Until the court resumes normal operations, FOC is waiving the requirement that court orders are “approved as to form” prior to filing.

 Given the rapidly evolving situation, please check the following resources to determine what services are available:

 Thank you for your cooperation and understanding.Sandy Erskine,